auth0/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 The basic flow is the following:

-* Create a client that will be used to get an access\_token with the `read:user_idp_tokens` scope valid to obtain authorized access to the Auth0 Management API.
+* Create a client that will be used to get an access token with the `read:user_idp_tokens` scope valid to obtain authorized access to the Auth0 Management API.
-* Create a backend service to handle your request to the external IdP API.
-It will:
+* Create a service to handle your request to the external IdP API which will:
-    1. Execute the client credentials exchange to get a valid APIv2 access token.
+    1. Execute the client credentials exchange to obtain a valid Auth0 access token.
-    2. Use the access token to execute the request to the `/api/v2/users/{user_id}` endpoint.
+    2. Use the Auth0 access token to execute the request to the `/api/v2/users/{user_id}` endpoint.
-    3. Use the IdP access token extracted from `user.identities[0].access_token` to call the IdP API.
+    3. Use the IdP access token extracted from the user profile to make calls to the IdP API.

 ## Create the client